choyeon-hong/choyeon-hong.github.io/_posts/2021-07-26-how-i-rest-from-work.md

 tags: [introduction, travel]
 ---
 ## There are lots of things I love
 I have travelled to 17 countires and 52 cities so far.
-Most of them are by myself, so it makes me independent and brave.
+Traveling by myself makes me independent and brave.
-Also, I am interested in learning language and meeting new people while travling.
+Also, I am interested in learning languages and meeting new people while traveling.
 It is a good opportunity to broden my perspective and relieve stress from work.

 ![picture I took in Xiamen]({{site.baseurl}}/assets/img/cy.jpg)